CyberUltron-Nikhil/Cyberultron-AI/progress/till_30_06_2025/meghas_Progress.md

 ### 3️⃣ Identify Threats (Use STRIDE)

-With the system mapped and assets listed, we begin identifying threats — things that could go wrong.
-STRIDE is a popular framework (explained below) that helps structure this process.
+With the system mapped and assets listed, we begin identifying threats , things that could go wrong.
+STRIDE is a popular framework explained below that helps structure this process.

 Ask STRIDE-based questions for each component: